 For extra security, a small dab of GS Hypo Cement can be used on the knot to keep it from coming undone over time.

-Let us know about your prefered knot for tying elastic cord in the comments below!
+Let us know about your preferred knot for tying elastic cord in the comments below!

 Tejas Beads is a gemstone bead store with an extensive collection of gemstone beads, pearls, findings, and jewelry-making supplies.
 We have over ten years of experience in the industry, so we are confident that we can help you meet all your jewelry-making needs.
 We want you to have a positive experience while shopping, so give us a call if you have any questions about our online store.